Islam gives a person a clear perspective

 “Indeed We!
 [We] have sent you with the truth, (as) a bearer of good news and (as) a warner.
 And not you will be asked about (the) companions (of) the blazing Fire.”
 (Surah Al-Baqarah 2:119 )

-Islam puts great emphasis on speaking truth in all situations in fact it teaches us to speak the truth against our respective ones.
+Islam puts great emphasis on speaking the truth in all situations; in fact, it teaches us to speak the truth against our own interests.
 Truthfulness leads to righteousness, and righteousness leads to Paradise.
 And a man keeps on telling the truth until he becomes a truthful person.
-Falsehood leads to wickedness and wickedness leads to the Hellfire, and a man may keep telling lies until he is written before Allah, a liar.
+Falsehood leads to wickedness and wickedness leads to Hellfire, and a man may keep telling lies until he is written before Allah as a liar.

 6. Truthfulness is a virtue of human behaviour